War of the Eight Princes: Power behind the throne

 For the next nine years, Empress Jia ruled Jin in the emperor's name while entrusting power to her closest family members, most notably Jia Mi, and Guo Zhang.
 Despite the efforts of ministers like Zhang Hua and Pei Wei to uphold the government's functionality, the imperial court under the Jia clan was beset with widespread corruption and bribery.
 Rumors began to spread of Empress Jia's personal debauchery and tyrannical behavior, laying the seeds of discontent that would surface by the end of the decade.

 Empress Jia also carried out a series of transfers that would influence the next stage of the War of the Eight Princes.
 In 296, a major tribal rebellion led by Qi Wannian broke out in Qin and Yong provinces under the watch of the Prince of Zhao and Emperor Hui's great-uncle, Sima Lun.
 Due to his failure to quell the uprising, Lun was recalled back to Luoyang.
 In 299, the Prince of Chengdu and half-brother of Emperor Hui, Sima Ying was assigned away to Ye following a heated argument he had with Jia Mi over the latter's treatment of the Crown Prince, Sima Yu.
 At the same time, the Prince of Hejian, Sima Yong, was transferred from Ye to the Guanzhong region in the west.
-Yong was a distant relative of the emperor's family but a grandson of the distinguished Sima Fu, and through the endorsement of the gentry clans he was entrusted to guard an important region.
+Yong was a second cousin of Emperor Wu, but a grandson of the distinguished Sima Fu, and through the endorsement of the gentry clans he was entrusted to guard an important region.

 The rebellion in Qin and Yong coincided with famines and plagues, and although it was ultimately put down in 299, it sparked an influx of refugees fleeing south to Yi province.
 It also allowed a Di leader, Yang Maosou to set up the state of Chouchi south of Tianshui in 296.